-Write another program, decode, that reads an encoded file, decodes it, and writes the decoded text to another file file.dec.
-The command line should be similar to that of the encode program.
+Write another program, decode, that reads an encoded file, decodes it, and writes the decoded text to another file FILENAME.dec.
 Add rules to the makefile for building the programs.

 Test your programs and check that a file that is first encoded and then decoded is identical to the original.
 Use the Unix diff command.